deeredman1991/Twitch-Plays-Bot/README.md

 # TP v1.1 (SNOW)

 A twitch plays bot for twitch to send cmds to games for chat to play.
-This is bot is based on https://github.com/sunshinekitty/TwitchPlaysPokemon
+This is bot is based on and uses code from https://github.com/sunshinekitty/TwitchPlaysPokemon

 ### Prerequisities